Jul 23 2024

 Share:

-Native advertising: the veritable chameleon of the digital marketing world.
-It’s come a long way since its inception over a decade ago, evolving into an important strategic component of digital campaigns that can effectively connect brands with their audiences.
-Marketers find it powerful enough that US native display ad spending is forecast to reach $97.46 billion this year, accounting for nearly two-thirds of total display ad spending.
+In many ways, native advertising is the veritable chameleon of the digital marketing world.
+It’s come a long way since its inception over a decade ago, evolving into an important strategic component of digital campaigns—so much so that US native ad spend accounted for almost 60% of total display ad spending last year.
 Against all the disruption and recalibration across the digital marketing industry right now, native advertising shines through as a reliable and trusted way for brands to communicate their story.
-In fact, research shows that whether it’s building brand awareness or developing message association, native advertising is an effective tool in the marketing toolbox.
+In fact, one study found native advertising to be the most impactful channel for brand favorability.

 Here, we define what native advertising is and unpack what it looks like, how it can drive performance, and what the future holds for the medium.

 At its most basic level, native advertising is a form of paid media that mimics the look, feel, and function of its editorial environment.
-In other words, unlike most standard display and banner ads, it fits in naturally alongside the original content on its host website without disrupting the user’s browsing experience—sometimes to the extent that consumers don’t even register they’re engaging with an ad.
+In other words, it fits in naturally alongside the original content on its host website or app without disrupting the user’s browsing experience—sometimes to the extent that consumers don’t even register they’re engaging with an ad.
+If you’ve ever been reading an article on a news site, or scrolling through TikTok or Instagram and not realized that content you’re enjoying is is an ad until you’ve 15 seconds in (or more!) because it blends in so seamlessly with the rest of your feed, then you’re already intimately familiar.

 Native Advertising Formats